 Collection in Pinelands

-Young puppies shouldn’t stay in a crate for more than three or four hours at a time as they can’t control their bladders and bowels for longer.
-Crate your puppy only until you can trust him not to destroy the house and mess inside.
+Young puppies shouldn’t stay in a crate for more than 3 or 4 hours at a time as they can’t control their bladders and bowels for longer.
+Crate your puppy only until you can trust them not to destroy the house and mess inside.
 After that, it should be a place he goes voluntarily and the door can be left open.